RECENT GRANTS (at Wroclaw University of Technology)

 To learn more please refer to my publications, particularly to [J6],[J9],[J18],[J23],[J40],[J46],[J52], and [J63].

-For almost a decade I have been developing eye morphology software, i-Metrics ©, for extracting clinically important parameters from both static images and video sequences.
+For many years I have been developing eye morphology software, i-Metrics ©, for extracting clinically important parameters from both static images and video sequences.

 Some details are available in [J14],[J26] and [J28].

-TEAR FILM.
 The cornea is covered by a thin tear film that performs various vital functions including the provision of a high quality optical surface and protecting the cornea.
 Traditional clinical methods for assessing tear film surface quality such as slit-lamp biomicroscope examination of corneal and conjunctival staining with vital dyes, fluorescein tear break-up time, subjective assessment of meibomian gland secretions, conjunctival hyperaemia, and evaluation of tear film volume with a Schirmer test, or cotton thread test, are mostly invasive and often unreliable.
-Recently, several non-invasive methods have been proposed.
-I have been involved in the development of three promising techniques for non-invasive assessment of tear film surface quality based on lateral shearing interferometry (in collaboration with Dr. Dorota H. Szczesna-Iskander, Institute of Physics, Wroclaw University of Technology) and high speed videokeratoscopy and wavefront sensing (in collaboration with Prof. Michael Collins, Contact Lens & Visual Optics Laboratory, QUT, Australia).
+Several non-invasive methods have been proposed.
+I have been involved in the development of three promising techniques for non-invasive assessment of tear film surface quality based on lateral shearing interferometry (in collaboration with Dr Dorota H. Szczesna-Iskander, Department of Optics and Photonics, Wroclaw University of Technology) and high speed videokeratoscopy and wavefront sensing (in collaboration with Prof. Michael Collins, Contact Lens & Visual Optics Laboratory, QUT, Australia).

 - Evaluation of tear film surface quality on a contact lens with Dynamic-Area High Speed Videokeratoscopy (ca. 1.8 MB, MPEG-4)